 Architecture & Interiors

-The building facade is pink in color which is many shades lighter than the famous Jaipur pink- terracotta pink.
-Golden color is also used to highlight some areas of the facade.
+The building’s facade is pink in color, which is many shades lighter than the famous Jaipur pink- terracotta pink.
+The golden color is also used to highlight some areas of the facade.
 The facade is flanked by figures of elephants, horses, and soldiers.
-These are important elements associated with the valor of the princely states of Rajasthan.
+These are important elements associated with the valor of the princely state of Rajasthan.
 Battles and wars comprise an integral part of the history of princely Rajput states.

 Unraveling the design elements

-- Gorwar region representing Pali, Jalore, and Sirohi districts.
+- Gorwar region represents Pali, Jalore, and Sirohi districts.

 - Ajaymeru region representing Ajmer, Pushkar, Kishangarh, and Beawar region

-- Marwar region represented by Jodhpur, Jaiselmer, and Nagaur
+- Marwar region is represented by Jodhpur, Jaiselmer, and Nagaur

 - Shekhawati region is composed of Sikar, Nawalgarh, Mandawa, Jhunjhunu, etc.